 Developing countries have demonstrated comparatively high growth population rates of 2% compared to only 0.5% in developed regions over the last century (UNDP, 2018).
 The rate of increasing population has led to mass proliferation of dense urban "informal" settlements which currently house almost a billion people around the world (Mahabir et al., 2016; UNDP, 2018).
 Informal settlements are residential areas with low-security levels of tenure, basic services, and poor infrastructure ((UN-Habitat III, 2016).
 However, such "informal" settlements embody the speculative and strategic decisions of inhabitants, and therefore not entirely unplanned (Counihan, 2017).
 Construction materials in these settlements are mainly recycled materials with limited durability and permanence which lead to dense horizontal expansion over the land.
 In addition to this, the prevalent economic vulnerability contributes to the marginalization of these individuals.
 Therefore, such settlements in developing contents have become a critical site for investigating unique urban planning and management innovations (Ridwana, 2019).
-Alongside these challenges within high-density urban settlements in developing countries; population and urbanization have also lead to the increase of waste generation.
-It is projected that by 2050, developing contexts will generate the majority of waste in the world (Kaza et al., 2018), with over 50% produced from food and organic wastes.
+Alongside these challenges within high-density urban settlements in developing contexts will generate the majority of waste in the world (Kaza et al., 2018), with over 50% produced from food and organic wastes.
 This study investigates how inhabitants within informal settlements can play a major role in the waste management system alongside expanding the opportunity for income generation.

 1.1.
 Dhaka: A case study of high density, urban settlements & municipal solid waste management With a human population density 1.36 times higher than Mumbai (32,300) and 24 times higher than New York (1800), Dhaka the capital of Bangladesh is the world's densest metropolitan city at 44,000 people per square kilometer.
 As a lower-middle-income country with an annual population growth of 4.2% (UN Habitat, 2014; Dhaka Population, 2019), the consistent scale and volume of this city's waste resources represent an opportunity to rethink waste management within the environment of dense urban contexts.
 Most of the municipal solid waste generated comes from the residential sector which constitutes 77% of organic and food waste (Waste Concern, 2014).
-Recently, the government has proposed an allocation of two new landfill sites in the outskirts of Dhaka, and such landfill practices have led to an increase of CO2 emission from 304.25 kg to 380.07 kg per household per annum between the years 2005 to 2014 (Waste Concern,2014).
+Recently, the government has proposed an allocation of two new landfill sites in the outskirts of Dhaka, and such landfill practices have led to an increase of CO_2 emission from 304.25 kg to 380.07 kg per household per annum between the years 2005 to 2014 (Waste Concern,2014).
 Figure 1 shows the current scenario of municipal solid waste in Dhaka city.